Canada’s Aaron Brown disqualified after winning 200 metres at worlds

 The 25-year-old Brown, meanwhile, raced to a season’s best 20.08 seconds — what would have been the second fastest time on the night — and, yet to learn of his disqualification, was all smiles when he went through the media interview area.

-He was happy he’d recovered from the bug that has flattened athletes from several teams staying at the same central London hotel.
+Brown, who’d been disqualified for a false start in the 100 at last month’s Canadian championships, was happy he’d recovered from the bug that has flattened athletes from several teams staying at the same central London hotel.

 “I was in my room the entire day in the dark like I was a vampire,” he said.
 “It hit at night, couldn’t sleep, aching stomach.
 Felt like the movie ‘Alien,’ when they breed the alien and the thing’s running around inside.
 It felt like that.
 I was holding my stomach the entire night.”

-Brown was also disqualified from the 100 metres last month in Ottawa for a false start.
+Canadian team doctor Paddy McCluskey had said Sunday that seven Canadian team athletes and team members had been ill.

+“There have been a number of cases of gastroenteritis reported by team members residing within one of the official team hotels,” the local organizing committee said in a statement Monday night.
+“Those affected have been supported by both team and LOC medical staff.”

-He and De Grasse are the only two Canadian sprinters in history that have recorded both sub-10 second times in the 100 and sub-20 in the 200.
+Brown and De Grasse are the only two Canadian sprinters in history that have recorded both sub-10 second times in the 100 and sub-20 in the 200.

 Brown said he’s drawn inspiration from his Canadian teammate, who was a medal threat in both the 100 and 200 in London before tearing his hamstring a week ago in training.